eazymation/visual-che/README.md

 Component 2: A recipe for the Obeo Designer container  as a Che stack.

-Component 3: Apache Guacamole Client.
+Component 3: Apache Guacamole Web Application

 Component 4: Apache Guacamole daemon.